Click to view briefing as a PDF

 - The UK’s exposure to fossil fuels is the primary driver of high energy bills for families and businesses.
 The UN Secretary-General has said that “The greatest threat to energy security today is fossil fuels.
 They leave economies and people at the mercy of price shocks, supply disruptions and geopolitical turmoil.”

-- Approving Rosebank would send contradictory signals to investors, undermining the confidence and capital needed to deliver the Clean Power Mission and locking the UK into a cycle of dependency, precisely when the government’s goal is to reduce exposure to volatile fossil fuel markets and unlock the benefits of clean energy.
+- Approving Rosebank would send contradictory signals to investors, undermining the confidence and capital needed to deliver the Clean Power Mission and locking the UK into a cycle of dependency, precisely when the government’s goal is to reduce UK billpayers’ exposure to volatile fossil fuel markets and unlock the benefits of clean energy.
+It would also contradict the Prime Minister’s statement that “Climate action is at the heart of this government’s mission for the protection and prosperity of Britain and the world.”

 Rosebank will not protect North Sea workers

-- New fields like Rosebank will not stem the decline of jobs in the North Sea.
-Over the past decade, the number of jobs supported by the North Sea oil and gas industry has more than halved, despite new fields being approved.
+- New fields like Rosebank will not stem the decline of jobs in the North Sea, which is now a mature basin in steep decline.
+Over the past decade, the number of jobs supported by the North Sea oil and gas industry has more than halved, despite new fields being approved

-- The claim that Rosebank will create thousands of jobs is inflated, with Equinor’s own estimate suggesting the project will support an average of 255 UK-based jobs directly.
-Scottish trade unionists are concerned that not a single design or construction job has yet been created by Rosebank in the UK and that the main offshore vessel is being built in Dubai, calling it a “shocking betrayal of Scotland’s workers”.
+- The industry claim that Rosebank will create thousands of jobs is inflated.
+Equinor estimates that an average of 500 UK-based jobs could be supported throughout the entire lifetime of the field.
+The main offshore vessel is being built in Dubai, which Scottish trade unionists called a “shocking betrayal of Scotland’s workers”.

 - With the North Sea’s oil and gas reserves in terminal decline, the only way to protect workers is to invest in renewable industries with a long-term future and to create clear pathways into new, good-quality jobs in those industries.